raphendyr/yaal/doc/3_basic_io.md

 AVR controls pins trough ports.
 That means there is 8 pins in single byte sized register.
 Thus normal AVR c code looks like `PORTB |= 1 << PB4;`
 As thats not very handy when creating libraries.
 C++ has classes (refered as types).
 For these types we can define actions on assingment and other operators.
 So YAAL invents types for pins.
 Result is like `PortB4 led; led = HIGH;`

+There is also C++ templates present in your coding.
+For example this makes true/false make other way around: `Reversed<PortB4> led;`.